Are we ready for this kind of football?

 Seattle, the last team he met with, was one that made sense in terms of culture and position needs, but instead opted not to sign him.
 They went with Austin Davis, a guy whose NFL career has seen him get cut by the Rams and the Browns – two of the most QB-thirsty franchises out there.

 Seahawks coach Pete Carroll said it was because Kaepernick is “a starter,” and too good to be a backup to Russell Wilson.
-Whether or not Kaepernick was OK with being in that position or not is privileged information, but either way, it’s crystallized the issue with his prolonged free agency because there are far worse QB depth charts out there.
+Whether or not Kaepernick was OK with being in that position or not is privileged information.
+Either way, it’s crystallized the issue with his prolonged free agency because there are far worse QB depth charts out there.

 NFL owners are conservative by nature and won’t take on the controversy that comes with signing Kaepernick willingly.
 But to think he’s not being blackballed at this point requires an enviable level of simplicity.